denaro-coin/denaro/README.md

 ## Sync Blockchain

-To synchronize a node with the Denaro blockchain, send a GET request to the `/sync_blockchain` endpoint after starting your node:
+To synchronize a node with the Denaro blockchain, send a request to the `/sync_blockchain` endpoint after starting your node:

 ```bash
 curl http://localhost:3006/sync_blockchain